 - Either that, or Spider-Girl pretty much tells Mephisto to give back what he took from the 616 versions of her parents after talking to Magus.
 Who knows, OMD and BND might've been unnatural in the first place!

 Gwen Stacy will be resurrected soon.We've seen what they did with Bucky.
 Either her death will go the way of his death (Retcon), she is resurrected, someone does a Time Travel thing to the past, she is cloned, or she will be reincarnated.
 HEAVY odds on reincarnation, BTW.

-Marvel will attempt to fit the reboots in with the New Avengers film.Spider-man is being rebooted right when Marvel sets up the films leading to avengers, coincidence?
+Marvel will attempt to fit the reboots in with the New Avengers film.Spider-Man is being rebooted right when Marvel sets up the films leading to the Avengers, coincidence?
 I think not.

 Joe Quesada IS Mephisto."Joephisto" is the nickname for Quesada, as he used Mephisto as an author avatar in his own self-insert fic, in order to fulfill his own childhood dream to undo the marriage now that the fanboy has ascended.
 And this, in a story for the character behind the responsibility thing?!?
 BULLSHIT! * whud*

 In the movies, Peter becomes such a jerk in the third movie because he never had to deal with the death of his first love in the first movie.Without such a grievous mistake, he never learns to actually keep himself in check.
 So instead of just being a thrillseeker when he gets the black suit, he becomes an all around Jerkass.
 We get to see what happens when he is forced to become a hero, but not that his powers are dangerous if not kept in check.